Mors Umber by Robert O'Leary

 A Dance with Dragons

 Mors camps outside Winterfell during a blizzard, his men repeatedly blowing warhorns to cause confusion and to draw out the Bolton host.
-There he is able to capture Theon Greyjoy and Jeyne Poole, when both are fleeing Winterfell and their depraved captor, Ramsay Bolton, the heir of Roose Bolton.
+There he is able to capture Theon Greyjoy and Jeyne Poole, when both are fleeing Winterfell and their captor, Ramsay Bolton, the heir of Roose.
 Also during this time, the Braavosi banker Tycho Nestoris comes looking for Stannis but meets Mors instead.
 Mors sends Theon and Jeyne with Tycho and his escort to Stannis at a crofters' village.

 The Winds of Winter

-Theon reveals that Mors asked Jeyne, who was still claiming she was Arya Stark, questions about Winterfell, such as names of servants of the keep, to confirm her identity.
+Theon reveals Mors asked Jeyne, who is still claiming she is Arya Stark, questions about Winterfell, such as names of servants of the keep, to confirm her identity.
 Since Jeyne lived at Winterfell for most of her life, she was able to answer them correctly.
 Also, Mors was only able to muster a few crippled men and green boys as part of his force, as most of the Umber strength had gone south with the Greatjon and the remaining guard had left with Hother.

 Mors had his green boys dig a pit trap outside the Winterfell gates.
 Due to the blizzard, the sentries' visibility was impaired and they were able to do it without detection.
 When the Freys rode out of Winterfell's gate, several of them fell into this trap.
-Hosteen Frey lost his horse and Aenys Frey broke his neck and died.
+Ser Hosteen Frey lost his horse and Ser Aenys Frey broke his neck and died.